JointIQ® (Branded Multi-Ingredient Joint Complex)

 Frequently asked questions about JointIQ® (Branded Multi-Ingredient Joint Complex)

-Reported potential side effects may include: Generally well tolerated at label-recommended doses for joint blends.
+For most healthy adults, JointIQ is well tolerated at studied doses.
+Reported effects can include: Generally well tolerated at label-recommended doses for joint blends.
 Possible mild GI symptoms depending on disclosed constituents.
-Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+It may also interact with some medications.
+JointIQ is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: Anticoagulants (warfarin) — some joint complex constituents (chondroitin, certain botanicals) have theoretical anticoagulant effects; coordinate with anticoagulation care.
+Possible interactions include: Anticoagulants (warfarin) — some joint complex constituents (chondroitin, certain botanicals) have theoretical anticoagulant effects; coordinate with anticoagulation care.
 NSAIDs — generally compatible with joint complexes; monitor for additive GI effects at high doses.
-Consult a pharmacist or healthcare provider if you take prescription medications.
+If you take prescription medication, check with a pharmacist or doctor before using it.

 References(1 citations)